mohakrudrakshh/frtAzureProject/README.md

 - **Navigate through the website** to explore different sections such as Home, About, Services, and Contact.
 - **Use the Health Bot** by clicking on the chat icon to get instant assistance with your health-related queries.
-- **Find and call doctors** by browsing the list of available healthcare professionals and selecting the one that matches your needs.
+- **Call doctors** Call us anytime to book a doctor by just sitting at one's home.

 ## Contributing